LukDrey/eDNA_teaching_2023/README.md

 ```

-> :memo: **Question 11:** How many sequences did we loose at each step?
+> :memo: **Question 11:** How many sequences did we loose at each step for the first six ASVs occuring in the table?

-Now we go on to save our data.
+Now we go on to save our data so we could load it in later.

 ```{r, eval = F}
 # Make and save a fasta of our final ASV sequences.